 Shop this bedroom:

-• Simple twin bed frames from Ashley Furniture or Wayfair
+- Simple twin bed frames

-• Soft, low-pile rug from Rugs USA
+- Soft, low-pile rug

-• Blackout curtains from Amazon
+- Blackout curtains

-Final Thoughts on Shared Kids’ bedRooms
+Final Tips on Shared Kids’ bedRooms

-The fun part about shared small bedrooms is that they don’t have to be perfect to work.
 Pick a layout that makes sense for your space, choose a color story that feels calm, and then build one of these bedroom “moods” around it.

-From bunk bed cabins and sunset rainbows to nature neutrals and Scandi simple, you can totally create a shared room that feels cozy, looks pulled together, and still leaves space for two very real, very opinionated little humans to grow up in.
+You can totally create a shared room that feels cozy, looks pulled together, and still leaves space for two very real, very opinionated little humans to grow up in.